M66B/FairEmail/FAQ.md

 If you have a question, please check the frequently asked questions below first.
 At the bottom you can find how to ask other questions, request features and report bugs.

+Note that [the latest version](https://github.com/M66B/FairEmail/releases) is supported only.

 ## Index

 * [Authorizing accounts](https://github.com/M66B/FairEmail/blob/master/FAQ.md#user-content-authorizing-accounts)